 Risotto is not cooked with saffron and is creamy, paella is cooked with saffron and is not meant to be creamy.

-How to Make Creamy Chicken & Mushroom Risotto
+How to Make our Thai Fusion Creamy Chicken and Mushroom Risotto

 Grab together all the ingredients you need and wash or peel ready for use.
 DO NOT WASH THE RICE.